王诗尧

-Early Life Disaster Exposure and Long-term Health Effects
+Early Life Disaster Exposure and Long-term Cognitive Effects

 Under review at Journal of Environmental Economics and Management